 Project Manager: Mike Burton, 913-327-6638, [email protected]

-This project includes upgrading the path connecting the Johnson County Library to the Strang Park parking lot with 18 permanent double-sided walk-and-read signs to feature stories curated by the library, two new benches and new solar bollard lighting.
+This project included upgrading the path connecting the Johnson County Library to the Strang Park parking lot with 18 permanent double-sided walk-and-read signs to feature stories curated by the library, two new benches and new solar bollard lighting.